datalayer/agentspecs/README.md

 ## Parameters (Launch-Time Inputs)

-Agent specs support a `parameters` field using JSON Schema.
+Agentspecs support a `parameters` field using JSON Schema.
 This lets one spec be reused across multiple launches while keeping runtime inputs validated and explicit.